Out of State Drivers

 If the out of state driver fails to request a hearing and/or loses the hearing, then their privilege to drive in California will be suspended or revoked, so their home state license will remain valid in the other 49 states, but not in California.

-The DMV hearing decision may be used by their home state to initiate an action against their driving privileges in their home state.
+The DUI DMV hearing decision may be used by their home state to initiate an action against their driving privileges in their home state.

 Legal Representation and Strategy

 Given the complexities involved in handling a DUI charge across state lines, it is advisable for out-of-state drivers to seek experienced legal representation.
 An attorney specializing in DUI cases can provide essential guidance through the California legal system and help mitigate potential impacts on driving privileges in both California and the driver’s home state.
-A California attorney is often able to attend court hearings on behalf of the out of state driver, so help avoid the expense of returning to California to attend court hearings.
+A California DUI Lawyer is often able to attend court hearings on behalf of the out of state driver, so help avoid the expense of returning to California to attend court hearings.
 It is also important to understand that if you are able to avoid a DUI conviction in California, your home state may not take action against your driving privileges since you are not convicted of a DUI.
 There are differences in state law, so it is important to know what the law for a DUI is in your home state.

 Reporting and Record Maintenance